codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 ---
 layout: post
-title: "Sol - An MQTT broker from scratch.
+title: "MQTT broker from scratch.
 Refactoring & eventloop"
 description: "Writing an MQTT broker from scratch, to really understand something you have to build it."
 categories: c unix tutorial epoll
 ---